castorini/pygaggle/docs/experiments-duot5-tpu.md

-# Neural Pointwise Ranking Baselines on [MS MARCO Passage Retrieval](https://github.com/microsoft/MSMARCO-Passage-Ranking) - with TPU
+# Neural Pairwise Ranking Baselines on [MS MARCO Passage Retrieval](https://github.com/microsoft/MSMARCO-Passage-Ranking) - with TPU

-This page contains instructions for running monoT5 on the MS MARCO *passage* ranking task.
+This page contains instructions for running duoT5 on the MS MARCO *passage* ranking task.

-We will focus on using monoT5-3B to rerank, since it is difficult to run such a large model without a TPU.
+We will focus on using duoT5-3B to rerank, since it is difficult to run such a large model without a TPU.
-We also mention the changes required to run monoT5-base for those with a more constrained compute budget.
+We also mention the changes required to run duoT5-base for those with a more constrained compute budget.
 - monoT5: Document Ranking with a Pretrained Sequence-to-Sequence Model [(Nogueira et al., 2020)](https://www.aclweb.org/anthology/2020.findings-emnlp.63.pdf)
+- duoT5: ...

 Note that there are also separate documents to run MS MARCO ranking tasks on regular GPU.
 Please see [MS MARCO *document* ranking task](https://github.com/castorini/pygaggle/blob/master/docs/experiments-msmarco-document.md), [MS MARCO *passage* ranking task - Subset](https://github.com/castorini/pygaggle/blob/master/docs/experiments-msmarco-passage-subset.md) and [MS MARCO *passage* ranking task - Entire](https://github.com/castorini/pygaggle/blob/master/docs/experiments-msmarco-passage-entire.md).

-Prior to running this, we suggest looking at our first-stage [BM25 ranking instructions](https://github.com/castorini/anserini/blob/master/docs/experiments-msmarco-passage.md).
+Prior to running this, we suggest looking at our second-stage [pointwise ranking instructions](https://github.com/castorini/pygaggle/blob/master/docs/experiments-monot5-tpu.md).
-We rerank the BM25 run files that contain ~1000 passages per query using monoT5. monoT5 is a pointwise reranker.
-This means that each document is scored independently using T5.
+We rerank the monoT5 run files that contain ~1000 passages per query (of which we'll focus on the top 50 passages) using duoT5. duo5 is a pairwise reranker.
+This means that the reranker estimates the probability that a document is more relevant than another.
+These scores are aggregated to get a single score for each document.

 ## Data Prep